raffazizzi/coreBuilder/README.md

             <img src="https://travis-ci.org/TEIC/CETEIcean.svg" alt="build:passed">
           </a>

-If you want to run your own instance of coreBuilder, you'll have to buil the JavaScript code.
+If you want to run your own instance of coreBuilder, you'll have to build the JavaScript code.

 You'll need [nodejs](https://nodejs.org/en/) and [Gulp](http://gulpjs.com/).
 Once you have node, Gulp can be installed with: